 - Apps - With your account you have the required permissions to add apps to your Chromebook.
 Please take advantage of this time to explore various apps that you may find beneficial for use with your students.
 The apps are available on the Google Web Store.
 Web Store can be accessed through various areas, it can be reached on the apps page when you press the search key (magnifying glass key) on your Chromebook keyboard.
 If you wish to have an app available for your students, you will need to fill out an App Request Form.
 Once the app is approved it will then be added to Gateway Apps where the students can then access and add.

-- Printing - Updated 8/2017 - With Google Apps (for Education), we are provided with unlimited Google Drive storage, and with Google Classroom and LMS, we are able to share our documents and digital media without a need to print or use of portable storage devices such as flash drives.
-We encourage you to try some of these new features, but if you feel that you still need to print, please follow the instructions in this link for our current printing method: How to Print from a Chromebook
+- Printing - Updated 11/2018 - With Google Apps (for Education), we are provided with unlimited Google Drive storage, and with Google Classroom and LMS, we are able to share our documents and digital media without a need to print or use of portable storage devices such as flash drives.
+We encourage you to try some of these new features, but if you feel that you still need to print, please follow the instructions in this link for our current printing method: How to Print from a Chromebook .
+Follow the instructions to "Connect a printer that's not cloud-ready".
+NOTE: If you use Google Cloud Print from your PC, to print to the network copiers you will need to make sure you select the copier names that are preceded by the name of our print server, "Uniflow".

 - Cast - (Displaying your Chromebook to desktop computer i.e. TV, Promethean board) Select the lower right hand corner of your Chromebook (pic you selected for yourself), from menu select cast and then the device you wish to cast to.